bsi-software/bsi-cx-design-master-template-email/README.md

 ## Supported Clients
 We do our best to support as much clients as possible.
 However, discontinued software versions and operating systems are not supported.

+## Deprecated elements
+CX 23.2 introduced a new format for defining CX styles, which allows its use in e-mail templates (see [documentation](https://bsi-software.github.io/bsi-cx-docs/docs/23.2/design.html#styles)).
+As a result, styles have been added to content elements in the standard library.
+Content elements that exist in different variants (e.g. a button with different alignments) can now be replaced by a single content element with styles.
+Therefore, no longer required elements have been archived in this template for design from 23.2.
+Archived elements are still available in the design, but are no longer accessible in the content editor in the selection list of elements.
+This allows updating the design from 22.0 (or smaller) to 23.2 without losing these elements in an existing content.

+The following content elements are therefore deprecated and flagged with `.withArchivedMinVersion(Version.CX_23_2)` in the `design.js` file:

+* __Layout elements__:
+  * layout-colored
+  * layout-light-footer
+  * col-two-ratio-1-2
+  * col-two-ratio-2-1
+* __Base elements__:
+  * spacer-small
+  * spacer-large
+  * image (replaced by img-with-style)
+  * img-66
+  * img-50
+  * img-33
+  * cta-center
+  * cta-right

 ## Known issues
 The following issues on different email clients are known, but cannot be solved easily due to technical limitations of these email cients.